egordorichev/BurningKnight/overscope.md

 * mistfit poster
 * make secret rooms not so obv
+* shop should start small and grow with donations?
+* make reroll machine spawn in item rooms

 biome-dependant props (cactuses and dead bushes for desert)
 * duck interaction